-The student is required to present or submit case studies throughout the clinical rotations.
-The Case Studies are usually due when the rest of the required paperwork is due unless specified by the Program faculty.
-The student must keep track of interesting cases or utilize the clinical sites teaching file for his/her case studies.
-The student does not have to be personally involved with the cases that he/she presents, however he/she will be responsible for knowing about the anatomy/pathology and any other pertinent information in the case study that he/she presents.
+You are required to present or submit case studies throughout your clinical rotations.
+The Case Studies are usually due when the rest of your required paperwork is due unless specified by the program faculty.
+Keep track of interesting cases or utilize your clinical sites teaching file for your case studies.
+You do not have to be personally involved with the cases that you present, however you will be responsible for knowing about the anatomy/pathology and any other pertinent information in the case study that you present.
 Case study presentations should not be more than ten minutes in length.
 To protect patient confidentiality, the patient's name, medical record number, hospital name, and year must be obscured or removed from the films/images.
-The case studies must deal with different subject matter for each presentation.
+Your case studies must deal with different subject matter for each presentation.